-Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a fragmented workplace.
+Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a more challenging, flexible or disconnected workplace.

-The impact of the Covid pandemic has added to the complexity of true leadership.
+The impact of the Covid pandemic has added to the complexity of leadership at all levels.
 Campus closures, social lockdown and enforced working from home has brought about disruption, displacement and disconnection: the disruption of work patterns and activities, the displacement of teams and departments, and the disconnection of colleague relationships.

-Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education.
+Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education and related organisations.
 The programme is ideal for colleagues who are a head of department, centre or service in either a professional or an academic role, or for those leading a large unit or cross-disciplinary/functional project team.

 The programme is also relevant for colleagues leading teaching or research teams as part of a wider academic role and those with thematic responsibilities.

 How is the programme delivered?

-Reexpressing purpose in a new and changing world.
-(2nd cohort module date 30 March 2022).
+Re-expressing purpose in a new and changing world.

 The programme is also supported by a dedicated Advance HE Connect Group, to share resources and facilitate collaborative discussions amongst participants between the modules.
 To enhance the impact of the modules and increase the emphasis on discussion-based, discovery learning, some materials will also be provided in advance of the modules for review and reflection.

 What are the programme outcomes?

-Participants of Leading Virtual and Disconnected Teams will have had the opportunity to:
+Participants on LVDT will have the opportunity to:

-- Engage with a balance of practical approaches and conceptual ideas in relation to virtual leadership
+• Engage with a balance of practical approaches and conceptual ideas in relation to virtual and hybrid leadership

-- Reflect upon your identity and purpose as a leader and how you connect with both your teams and organisations in this fast-changing world
+• Reflect upon their identity and purpose as a leader and how they connect with both their teams and organisations in this fast-changing world

 • Explore the importance of congruence between values and actions for high impact leadership

 • Consider techniques for self-management and sustainable resilience

-- Discuss the challenges of influence and communication in a virtual world
+• Discuss the challenges of influence and communication in a virtual and hybrid world

 • Translate the core principles and practices of effective team leadership to more disconnected and disbursed work scenarios